arkency/posts/posts/2015-10-16-advantages-of-working-on-a-legacy-rails-application.md

 ---
 title: "Advantages of working on a legacy application"
-created_at: 2015-10-16 11:17:21 +0200
+created_at: 2015-10-20 11:17:21 +0200
 kind: article
-publish: false
+publish: true
 author: Robert Pankowecki
 tags: [ 'legcy', 'rails' ]
-newsletter: :arkency_form
+newsletter: :fearless_refactoring_1
 ---

-Are there any advantages to working on such an application?
+Are there any advantages of working on such an application?
 Would you rather prefer working on a greenfield?
 Here is my stance on this topic and my personal story.